vpinball/pinmame/src/p2k/README.md

 The core retires 0.45 guest instructions per emulated cycle.

 Measured and found not to help: `-O3 -march=native` gives nothing outside the noise.
-And `-nosound` is not a valid comparison - the firmware needs the sound board and dies into its monitor without it.

 ### Two thirds of the sound board's time is a spin loop